Graduate Group in Psychology

 Each first-year student registers for either three c.u. of Psychology 698, Laboratory Rotations, or three c.u. of Psychology 699, Independent Research.
 Finalizing between these two options must take place no later than six weeks from the first day of classes in the fall semester.
 Both options are designed to introduce students to independent research, either by focusing on a single project in one lab (699) or by having three shorter research projects, each in a different lab (698).
 Advisors for the 699 project and the first two laboratory rotations must be members of Psychology Graduate Group.
 With approval of the graduate chair, the third rotation may be conducted in the laboratory of an appropriate researcher outside of the graduate group.
 Please note that only Graduate Group members may supervise doctoral dissertations.

 For both options, students are evaluated on their research at the end of the spring semester.
 Evaluation consists of both written and oral components.
 In the case of Psychology 699, the student is required to write a paper based on the first-year activities, and to be examined on it orally by a committee consisting of the advisor and at least two other faculty members.
 The Graduate Group Chair (also referred to as the Director of Graduate Studies) chooses the additional faculty members for the committee based on suggestions from the advisor, who first consults with the student.
 Although the student writes the paper, the advisor should offer at least general recommendations regarding its form and content.
 At the oral, the student should be prepared to discuss the relevance of the chosen problem to the general area of research, and the reasons for attaching the problem in this particular manner.
 The student must submit one copy of the 699 paper to each committee member and an additional copy for the Department’s files.
-The Graduate Group Chair will establish the deadline for submission at the beginning of the fall semester.
+The Graduate Group Chair will establish the deadline for submission at the beginning of the fall semester and this deadline will be published in the Graduate Calendar.
+Individual faculty members may not grant extensions to this deadline.
+Students who do not submit the 699 paper by the deadline will not be in good standing (see Chapter 2).
 At the end of the exam, the committee members should make every effort to reach agreement on a grade, but an average grade may be reported if necessary.
 Grades should be based primarily on the written paper and secondarily on the oral examination.

 For Psychology 698, the student is to submit two rotation reports of 3,000 to 4,000 words each, at the same time that the 699 report is due.
+Students who do not submit the 698 reports by the deadline listed in the Graduate Calendar will not be in good standing and individual faculty members may not grant extensions to the deadline.
 Like the 699, there will also be an oral examination by a committee consisting of at least three faculty members, including the first two rotation advisors, a graduate group member who is not the student’s rotation advisor(s) and optionally, the third rotation advisor.
 The graduate group chair chooses the committee member who is not one of the rotation advisors.
 The oral component will focus on one of the two rotation projects.
 Only a written component is required for the third rotation and will be due no later than the third week after the start of the student's third semester.
 The third rotation advisor will evaluate the written component.
 The student must submit one copy of each rotation report to each committee member and an additional copy for the Department’s files.
 Students who choose the 698 option would determine, by mutual consent, the faculty with whom they would carry out their rotations.
 It is advisable to approach faculty about serving in this capacity as soon as possible.
 If a student cannot find three rotation supervisors by the end of this six-week period, they must do a 699.

 Proseminars (Psychology 600)